TwistingTwists/obsidian-tools/EvaluationAI.md

 																																			|

-Raj Rajhans - CLIP + text model in Elixir and Bumbl
+Raj Rajhans - CLIP + text model in Elixir and Bumblebee.